Maiks-Dev-Team/auto-tool-switcher/README.md

 > **⚠️ Early Stage:** This project is in the early stages of development.
 Features are experimental, incomplete, and subject to rapid change.

 ## ✨ Overview
 MCP Auto Tool Switcher is a system for managing [MCP](https://github.com/your-mcp-link) servers, tools, prompts, and resources.
-It consists of two main components:

-1. **Electron Tray Client**: A system tray application for managing MCP servers
-2. **Cascade MCP Server**: A modular MCP server that acts as a passthrough for tools from other MCP servers
+It is a modular MCP server that acts as a passthrough for tools from other MCP servers.

 ### Features
 - **Cross-platform:** Works on Windows, macOS, and Linux
-- **Modern UI:** Accessible from your system tray for instant access
-- **Server Management:** Add, remove, enable/disable, and configure MCP servers
+- **Server Management:** Add, remove, enable/disable, and configure MCP servers via MCP tools
 - **Tool/Prompt/Resource Discovery:** List, invoke, and preview MCP tools, prompts, and resources
 - **Server Tool Forwarding:** Act as a passthrough for tools from other MCP servers
+- **Automatic Server Startup:** Automatically starts all enabled MCP servers on initialization
+- **Intelligent Tool Caching:** Implements efficient caching for improved performance

 ## 📖 Documentation